stamiesie/stamiesie/README.md

 Hello!

-I love making things better - especially with code - and occasionally mid-century modern furniture restoration.
+I love making things better - especially with code - and occasionally restoring vintage furniture.
 I'm motivated to making meaningful social and environmental impacts using software development as a vehicle for change.

 ## Skills